rdugan/iceriver-oc/README.md

 <br>

 ### Healthcheck loop
-In addition to the previous change, a healthcheck loop has been added, which will automatically restart the miner or web server should either crash for any reason.
+A healthcheck loop has been added, which will automatically restart the miner or web server should either crash for any reason.

+Additionally, the 'reset' executable that has been found to randomly disappear from peoples machines (even stock setups), is now packaged with the firmware, and a healthcheck loop has been added to replace/restart the file if necessary.
+This should address the 30m reboot loops many people are experiencing.

 <br>